PermutaTriangle/Tilings/README.rst

        >>> tiling.positive_cells
        frozenset({(1, 1)})

-A keen reader may have observed that a tiling can also take a third argument called assumptions.
+Those who have read ahead, or already started using tilings may have noticed the a ``Tiling`` can also take a third argument called assumptions.
 These can be used to keep track of occurrences gridded permutations on tilings.
 These are still in development mode but are essential for certain parts of the ``TileScope`` algorithm.
 For simplicity we will not discuss these again until the `Fusion` section.

 There are a number of methods available on the tiling.
 You can generate the gridded permutations satisfying the obstructions and requirements